drivera123/LDRS500/unit-10.-conclusions.md

 What p**oint of view is fostered in leadership?**

-It is a good idea to revisit these questions and add to your answers.
+In a spirit of inquiry, we encourage you to revisit these questions and add to your answers throughout the program.
 This will enhance your conceptual framework and understanding of the logic of the discipline.

 ·